tikv/rfcs/text/2020-03-11-versioned-kv.md

 ## Drawbacks

-This VerKV adds version information, so it would decrease the performance of data fetch interface.
-And the data version recycling would also add pressure to system.
+Compared with RawKV, this VerKV adds version information, so it would decrease the performance of data fetch interface and the version recycling would add pressure to the system.

+Migration from RawKV to VerKV cannot be done directly.
+The data has to be migrated to a new cluster with VerKV using some extra methods.

+Meanwhile, introducing a new API would add maintenance burden for a period of time before RawKV is deprecated in the future.